xiix0/scam/README.md

-You will not be elected to public office this year.
+You will pay for your sins.
+If you have already paid, please disregard this message.